Creating Your Own Natural Backyard Bird Habitat

-According to recent studies79, creating a backyard bird habitat may be more important than we think.
+Creating a backyard bird habitat may be more important than we think.
+In fact, it's estimated that 10% of all bird species are likely to disappear by 2100 according to a report done by Stanford University.
 And with development taking precedent over natural habitat these days, our feathered friends need a little help to survive and thrive in their changing environments.

 Encouraging birds comes with benefits as well: they will help you pluck off pesky insects, leave behind a little organic manure for the garden, gift you with a beautiful song and add a little magic to your home.